 Transfer procedures to Kinver High School

-Children will spend the day with their new Tutor Group.
-This day will give them the opportunity to meet new classmates, learn about routines and gain a greater understanding about what life at Kinver High School will be like.
-There will also be a chance for your child to reflect on the day and ask any questions that he/she may have.
-Over a two day period during the summer holidays, we run a Summer School for new Year 7 students.
+Children will spend the day with their new form group and follow a full timetable to give them a true taste of secondary school.
+This day will give them the opportunity to meet new classmates, learn about routines and gain a greater understanding of what life at Kinver High School will be like.
+There will also be a chance for your child to ask any questions they may have about starting their educational journey with us.

-The size and friendly nature of Kinver High, combined with the aforementioned network ensures a wealth of expertise is on hand to assist students in realising their full potential.
+The size and friendly nature of Kinver High combined with the network ensures a wealth of expertise is on hand to assist students in realising their full potential.
 We pride ourselves on the fact that each student is valued for who they are and as a school community we readily celebrate our many successes.

 Learning Skills Programme